AlexanderPortland/1brc/log.md

 7. multithreaded file reading
 `./target/release/obrc > results.txt  52.80s user 14.06s system 366% cpu 18.240 total`
-8. mmap file & use slices directly from that shared buffer `./target/release/obrc > results.txt  38.28s user 10.80s system 276% cpu 17.735 total` <- significant usertime reduction, but still bad overall time because we're not able to use the extra CPU effectively -- we're just waiting on page-ins of data from the file.
+8. mmap file & use slices directly from that shared buffer `./target/release/obrc > results.txt  35.92s user 10.39s system 298% cpu 15.519 total` <- significant usertime reduction, but still bad overall time because we're not able to use the extra CPU effectively -- we're just waiting on page-ins of data from the file.
+9. only look for next delimiter within relevant subslice (seems to let it choose the best search strategy accordingly) ``

 # To try